Qantas' London Sydney non-stop flight touches down after 19 hour-plus flight

 Qantas' marathon experimental non-stop flight from London to Sydney has landed after just over 19 hours in the air.

-The flight with 62 passengers and crew on board was part of the airline's Project Sunrise project that could result in scheduled commercial services from Australia's eastern cities to London and New York from 2023.
+The flight, with 62 passengers and crew on board, was part of the airline's Project Sunrise project that could result in scheduled commercial services from Australia's eastern cities to London and New York from 2023.

 The flight landed just ahead of schedule and was greeted at Qantas' Sydney base by hundreds of staff and guests who were there to also celebrate the airline's centenary year.
-It was founded in Longreach, Queensland in 1920.
+It was founded in Longreach, Queensland, in 1920.

 READ MORE: